rutujadhanawade/CTF2020/README.md

 # lakshya 2020

-run this project using command python3 manage.py runserver -> update 1
+## update 1

-signup page done
+- signup page done

-work-
-1. login
+- login done

+### work remaining-
-2. models
+1. models
+2. question page (first.html in our project)
+   - challenges should be displayed
+   - input field to accept the answer
+   - answer should be saved in db
-3. Question page
+3. logout